Blanket-Warriors/BentoTime/app/renderer-process/containers/BookView/README.md

 ```

 #### Props
- * `book`: We need to pass the book so we can display the information
  * `dispatch`: We need to pass this through in order to use our [bookHero](../../components/bookHero)
+ * `book` (Optional): We need to pass the book so we can display the information.
+If there isn't a book, however, this case is handled with a loading screen.
- * `className` (Optional): Any class name passed in will be attached to the component.
+ * `className` (Optional): Any class name passed in will be attached to the component

 #### ClassNames
  * `.book-view`: Our main class